Yaxuanzhang5/app-review-source-validation/README.md

 10. Feature Engineering v0 preserves all 34,601 validated cleaned reviews and creates 37 transparent fields plus 10 app-level summaries.
 11. Identifiers, ratings, timestamps, text length, reply presence, and deduplication guards are the strongest current features.
 12. Language and keyword issue indicators are documented heuristics for screening and EDA, not ground-truth labels.
+13. The rating-derived weak-sentiment baseline creates a leakage-controlled modeling-ready dataset and a transparent linear reference model.
+14. Neutral-class performance remains limited, so label quality and class imbalance should be reviewed before any more complex NLP work.
-13. The project is now ready for additional normal operating runs, continued monitoring, gradual threshold recalibration, deeper EDA, and careful design of later modeling work.
+15. The project is now ready for additional normal operating runs, continued monitoring, error analysis, gradual threshold recalibration, and careful design of later modeling work.

 ## Limitations